ralabbe/portfolio/README.md

 # Portfolio

-Code included in this repository is for my professional website located at [www.rafaellabbe.com](http://rafaellabbe.com/) It features custom CSS and JavaScript while taking advantage of jQuery, AJAX, and JSON for quickly updating the page without reloads.
+Code included in this repository is for my [professional website](http://rafaellabbe.com/).
+It features custom CSS and JavaScript while taking advantage of jQuery, AJAX, and JSON for quickly updating the page without reloads.
 The site is fully functional and is mobile responsive.

 # Structure